oorestisime/grommet-theme-builder/README.md

 The theme builder aims to cover the following:

 - provide an easy way to test and comprehend the themes
-- provide insights on color picks to create an accessible theme
+- provide insights on color picks to create an accessible theme (Hover on color)
 - present the different theming capabilities

 Check it live at https://grommet-theme-builder.netlify.com